metapragma/cepheus/README.md

 ## Cepheus

 Cepheus is inspired by these ideas.
 It utilizes modules from tachyons.io.
-These 53 modules adhere to the principles of atomic, functional CSS, covering the whole spectrum — typography to spacing, theming to elements.
+These 53 modules cover the whole spectrum — typography to spacing, theming to elements.
 Cepheus can be used to create modular, reusable UI components, providing the base building blocks.

 ### Usage Example